sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 mine isn't.
 My floppy drive can't write.
 And that's a problem, because the only thing Disk Copy can do with an image on old systems like System 6 is write it to a physical floppy.
-There's no way to mount the image and copy files off of it like you can on earlier systems.
+There's no way to mount the image and copy files off of it like you can on later systems.
 However, it turns out that my old Snow Leopard system has built-in support for Disk Copy images.
 I was able to to use it to get the Stuffit installer onto the old Mac, as follows: